kraterkraken/hrm/README.md

-    sub t           working memory = working memory - value at temp memory location t bump+ t         increment value at temp memory location t bump- t         decrement value at temp memory location t jump tag        jump to the given tag jumpneg tag     jump to the given tag if value in working memory < 0 jumpzero tag    jump to the given tag if value in working memory == 0
+    sub t           working memory = working memory - value at temp memory location t bump+ t         increment value at temp memory location t bump- t         decrement value at temp memory location t jump :tag       jump to the given tag jumpneg :tag    jump to the given tag if value in working memory < 0 jumpzero :tag   jump to the given tag if value in working memory == 0

     t is any numeric value from 0 to [memsize]